org-acidburn0zzz/ssh-search-provider/README.md

 =====================
 A gnome-shell extension which searches the ssh config and known_hosts file and provides the found ssh connections in your shell overview.

+### This is a fork
+This project is a fork of the [gnome-shell-extension-sshsearch](https://github.com/brot/gnome-shell-extension-sshsearch) project which has been unmaintained for a while.

 ### Features

  * it parses the ~/.ssh/config file and searches for the hostnames